apivich-h/apivich-h.github.io/pages/projects.md

   <li>
     <b> BJ 21 </b><br>

-    A project I did for my OOC class.
+    A project I did for my Interacton Designs class.
 This was a variant of Black Jack, where two players face off online and try to make their cards get as close to some score without going over.
 We added some bonus cards to make the game more interesting, and made it an online multiplayer game. <br>

     The project involved a team of five.
 Myself and another friend handled the backend side of the game, where we made sure the game mechanics work as intended.